aditya20006/MULTILINGUAL-MEETING-SUMMARIZER/Research_Paper_Final.md

 # End-to-End Multilingual Meeting Summarization using Whisper and T5

 **Abstract**
 In the modern distributed workforce, effective communication across linguistic boundaries is a critical challenge.
 This paper presents a comprehensive, end-to-end system for multilingual meeting summarization that integrates state-of-the-art Automatic Speech Recognition (ASR), Neural Machine Translation (NMT), and abstractive summarization.
 We leverage OpenAI’s Whisper model for robust transcription and the NLLB-200 model to support over 200 languages, ensuring inclusivity.
 The core summarization is performed by a T5 transformer fine-tuned on the AMI Meeting Corpus.
-Our system achieves a Word Error Rate (WER) of 8.2% on the AMI corpus using Whisper Large-v3 and demonstrates a 33% relative improvement in handling code-mixed "Hinglish" speech through domain-specific fine-tuning of a smaller Whisper model.
+Our system achieves a Word Error Rate (WER) of 8.2% on the AMI corpus using Whisper Large-v3, significantly outperforming the legacy CMU Sphinx baseline (42.5% WER), and demonstrates a 33% relative improvement in handling code-mixed "Hinglish" speech through domain-specific fine-tuning of a smaller Whisper model.
 Furthermore, we introduce a Named Entity Recognition (NER) module to extract actionable items, bridging the gap between raw transcripts and productivity.

 ## 1. Introduction
 Meetings are the backbone of professional collaboration, yet they often result in information overload.
 As organizations become increasingly global, the language barrier further complicates the retention of key decisions and action items.
 Traditional approaches to meeting summarization have often been fragmented, relying on pipeline architectures where errors in the initial ASR stage propagate catastrophically to downstream tasks.